Algar Howard: Heraldic career

 In 1943, the office of Ulster King of Arms was merged with that of Norroy and Howard became the first Norroy and Ulster King of Arms.
-He remained in this office until 1944 when he was promoted to Garter Principal King of Arms.
+He remained in this office until 1944 when he was promoted to Garter Principal King of Arms, succeeding Gerald Wollaston.
 He retired from this office, and from the College of Arms, in 1950.

 Howard was created Commander of the Royal Victorian Order (CVO) in 1935, Companion of the Bath (CB) in 1937, Knight Commander of the Royal Victorian Order (KCVO) in 1944, and Knight Commander of the Bath (KCB) in 1951.